Lucas-mother3/suckless-utils/README.md

 - [x] Rebase the dwm build to dwm-flexipatch (maybe under a new branch with a VM debug environment?)
 - [x] Integrate barmodules if the dwm-flexipatch rewrite did happen
 - [x] Version jump from 6.3 -> 6.4
+- [x] Codebase update from 6.4 -> 6.5
 - [ ] Potentially making this project into a desktop environment, when I feel it's ready to do so
 - [ ] Use `spmenu-desktop-launcher` if it's mature/usable, retaining `spmenu_run` for backwards compatibility with existing scripts
 - [ ] Making a wiki for documenting functions in this build, as well as other important information about the project

 ## Patching even further

 Patching everything is as easy as editing the `patches.def.h` file included in the repo.
-Unlike 6.3, which had a complicated codebase, 6.4 aims for a much more streamlined process of patching things, unlike the previous version which would mean using `patch` and manually editing files whenever something isn't patched up properly.
+Unlike 6.3, which had a complicated codebase, 6.5 aims for a much more streamlined process of patching things, unlike the previous version which would mean using `patch` and manually editing files whenever something isn't patched up properly.

 A huge thanks for bakkeby on the work for making suckless software easier to patch, meaning more people could modify and configure the code to their liking.